stardothosting/shift8-fullnav/README.md

 Key elements of the markup is dynamically generated based on your design choices made in the administrative options.
 You can re-declare some of the classes in your theme's stylesheet.
 This plugin may be modified to include additional options down the line.

+### How do I get the dropdown options to work?

+You simply need to add second level (only) options in the Wordpress menu section

 ### What else have you done?

 You can visit [our website](https://www.shift8web.ca "Toronto Web Design") to see! :)